tayv/tayv/README.md

 ### Hello 👋

-I'm UX Designer currently working on security software for developers.
-This is the place to view some of my personal coding projects.
-Professional design work examples may be available on request.
+I'm a UX Designer that spends my days making enterprise security software easier to use.
+This is the place to view some of my personal coding projects that I complete in my free time.
+Professional design portfolio may be available upon request.

 #### 🔧 Things I'm working on: